 Our wide-area motion imagery (WAMI) sensors deliver city-sized surveillance coverage from manned and unmanned platforms.
 But that’s not all.
 As a company, Logos also provides the data processing solutions, as well as the system operators, analysts, and trainers to help customers get the most out of their systems, turning petabytes of data into actionable information.

-In addition to developing sensor systems, Logos provides expert operators, analysts, and trainers to help customers get the most out of WAMI and other systems, turning terabytes of data into actionable information.
-We also develop low-acoustic signature ground and air vehicles for Special Forces and other operators to boost the effectiveness of small, geographically dispersed units.
+In addition to our sensor work, we also develop low-acoustic signature ground and air vehicles for special operators to boost the effectiveness of small, geographically dispersed units.

-Nations today face a number of domestic security challenges, including terrorism, human trafficking, and drug smuggling.
-To check these threats, Logos Technologies, an industry leader in wide-area motion imagery (WAMI), has applied its battlefield-proven sensor technology to homeland security.
+From terrorism to human trafficking, nations today face a variety of domestic security challenges.
+To check these threats, Logos Technologies, an industry leader in wide-area motion imagery (WAMI), offers its proven sensor technology.

-Whether mounted on aerostats or manned and unmanned aircraft, WAMI acts as a force multiplier for security personnel.
-One sensor provides a greater level of coverage than do multiple standard full motion video (FMV) cameras.
-In addition, WAMI makes FMV more effective by cueing hi-definition cameras to areas of interest.
+WAMI acts a force multiplier for security personnel.
+A single system provides more surveillance coverage than multiple standard full motion video (FMV) cameras.
+In addition, WAMI makes FMV more effective by cueing high-definition cameras to areas of interest.

 Logos can deliver this WAMI capability in multiple forms—from sensor pods mounted on manned and unmanned aircraft to aerostat-based systems that can stay on station for weeks at a time.